Bug reports:..............................https://github.com/rutgerkok/BlockLocker/issues or use the discussion thread

 How do I change the color scheme of messages, [Private] and [More Users]?

-Hoppers cannot put items into/take items from chests.
+Hoppers cannot put items into/take items from protected chests.
 How can I fix this?

 Add a line with the text [Redstone] or [Everyone] to the sign.